JuanCheli/JuanCheli/README.md

 - 👋 Hi, I’m @JuanCheli
 - 👀 I’m interested in Programming, Tech & Engineering related things
-- 🌱 I’m currently learning Python, MERN, Frameworks of some languages
+- 🌱 I’m currently learning Python, MERN, Django, Angular, etc...
 - 📫 How to reach me: juancheli29@gmail.com
 <!---
 JuanCheli/JuanCheli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.